Confidentiality & Medical Records

 However, we are aware that things can go wrong resulting in a patient feeling that they have a genuine cause for complaint.
 If this is so, we would wish for the matter to be settled as quickly, and as amicably, as possible.

 To pursue a complaint please contact the practice manager who will deal with your concerns appropriately.
-Further written information about the complaints procedure is available from reception or by clicking here.
+Further written information about the complaints procedure is available from reception.